dataprofessor/st-slider/README.md

 The default value for the datetime was set using the `value` option to be January 1, 2020 at 9:30

 ## Further reading
-You can also explore the following related widget to [`st.slider`](https://docs.streamlit.io/library/api-reference/widgets/st.slider):
+You can also explore the following related widget:
 - [`st.select_slider`](https://docs.streamlit.io/library/api-reference/widgets/st.select_slider)